privet-kitty/munsell.js/README.md

 ## Mechanism

-munsell.js expresses the Munsell Color in two ways, a string or triplet of numbers, which can be identified by the name of method.
-The former is `munsell`, the standard string specification of the Munsell Color: e.g. `"4.2RP 3/11"`, `"N 10"`.
-The latter is `mhvc`, or Munsell HVC, its 3-number expression composed of [Hue, Value, Chroma]: e.g. `[94.2, 3, 11]`, `[0, 10 ,0]`.
+munsell.js represents Munsell colors in two formats: as strings or as triplets of numbers.
+These formats can be recognized by the function name used.
+The string format, `munsell`, follows the standard string specification of Munsell colors, e.g., `"4.2RP 3/11"`, `"N 10"`.
+The triplet format, `mhvc` (Munsell Hue, Value, Chroma), expresses colors as three numbers: e.g., `[94.2, 3, 11]`, `[0, 10, 0]`.

-The underlying data of this library is the [Munsell Renotation Data](https://www.rit.edu/cos/colorscience/rc_munsell_renotation.php).
-Since this data assume the illuminant to be the Standard Illuminant C, munsell.js uses the Bradford transformation as CAT to other illumnants (e.g. D65).
+The foundation of this library is the [Munsell Renotation Data](https://www.rit.edu/cos/colorscience/rc_munsell_renotation.php), which assumes the standard illuminant C as the light source. munsell.js employs the Bradford transformation for chromatic adaptation to other illuminants (e.g., D65).

 munsell.js inter- and extrapolates the data via LCHab space, the method of which is in common with [dufy](https://github.com/privet-kitty/dufy), my color library for Common Lisp.
-The inversion from LCHab to Munsell Color is based on the method suggested by Paul Centore.
-See the links and articles for more information.
+The inversion from LCHab to Munsell colors is based on a method proposed by Paul Centore.
+For more information, refer to the following article.

 - Centore, Paul.
 (2012).
 An open-source inversion algorithm for the Munsell renotation.
 Color Research & Application.
 37. 10.1002/col.20715.

 ## Copyright

-Copyright (c) 2018-2021 Hugo Sansaqua.
+Copyright (c) 2018-2024 Hugo Sansaqua.